ivaylokenov/MyTested.WebApi/README.md

 Version 2.0, or the Microsoft Public License (Ms-PL).
 These licenses are essentially identical, but you are encouraged to evaluate both to determine which best fits your intended use.

-Refer to [LICENSE](https://github.com/ivaylokenov/MyTested.WebApi/blob/master/LICENSE) for detailed information.
+Refer to the [LICENSE](https://github.com/ivaylokenov/MyTested.WebApi/blob/master/LICENSE) for detailed information.

 ## Any questions, comments or additions?